runreveal/kawa/README.md

 ## MQTT
 MQTT will listen on the supplied topic for new events.

-broker, clientID, and topic are required to receive data. clientID must be unique from any other mqtt destinations or sources
+broker and clientID are required to receive data. clientID must be unique from any other mqtt destinations or sources If topic is not supplied, it will default to the wildcard `#`.

+Do not read events from the same topic that an MQTT destination is sending to otherwise kawa will create an infinite loop and eventually crash.

 ```
 {